prathamsahuscorelabsai/MultinodeDistributedMatmul_Benchmarking/README.md

 ./scripts/sweep_ccl.sh
 ```

-Change the binary on line 35 depending on using with cblas or with normal mamtul(very inefficient).
+Change the binary on line 35 depending on using with cblas or oneDNN or with normal mamtul(very inefficient).
 #### Can we replace the oneCCL vanilla raw matmul with sgemm?
 ```

+source /opt/intel/oneapi/dnnl/latest/env/vars.sh intel64
-mpiicpc -std=c++17 matmul_ccl.cpp \
+mpicxx -std=c++17 matmul_ccl.cpp \
     -lccl -lmkl_intel_lp64 -lmkl_core -lmkl_sequential -lpthread -o matmul_ccl
 ```

 Use the same scripts/sweep_ccl.sh to run the code.
 We are still facing some inefficiencies in matmul as we are using CBLAS sgemm and not MKL DNN Sgemm where .

 ## Some generic patterns:
 - The net time taken to initialise deepspeed etc, takes much longer than that of oneCCL.(cold overhead is too high, even though CCL has KVS setup, etc.)